-3.16 As explained in paragraph 3.13 there is 335,000 tonnes of permitted recovery capacity which is sufficient not just to manage the recovery shortfall but also the residual shortfall, which totals some 175,000tpa.
-The Defra publication 'Forecasting 2020 waste arisings and treatment capacity' attempts to predict C&I arisings and as part of this explores the possibility of what it calls an upward shock with C&I arisings going back to 2002/03 levels with a 20% increase by 2020.
-Even with this 20% increase the permitted recovery capacity is still sufficient to manage the residual and recovery capacity shortfall of some 240,000tpa.
-However, the same is not true for recycling capacity and should such an increase occur they could be a shortfall by 2025/26.
+3.17 As explained in paragraph 3.14 there is 385,000 tonnes of permitted recovery capacity which is sufficient not just to manage the recovery shortfall but also the residual shortfall, which totals some 175,000tpa.
+An element of the C&I and LACW waste will require disposal during the life of the Local Plan but the quantity of this could be accommodated within the operational disposal facilities.
+The Defra publication 'Forecasting 2020 waste arisings and treatment capacity' (Defra,2013a) attempts to predict C&I arisings and as part of this explores the possibility of what it calls an upward shock with C&I arisings going back to 2002/03 levels with a 20% increase by 2020.
+Even with this 20% increase the permitted recovery capacity is still sufficient to manage the residual and recovery capacity shortfall of some 260,000tpa.
+However, the same is not true for recycling capacity and should such an increase occur they could be a shortfall by 2025/26 of some 14,000tpa.